4 Steps to Prepare for Graduation

 Check Credit Requirements & Payments

-If you’re graduating from high school or college, there are certain requirements that must be fulfilled to receive your diploma.
+If you’re graduating from high school or college, you must fulfill certain requirements to receive your diploma.
 College students must complete all the lower-division and upper-division coursework that’s specified by their major, while also earning a base number of credits.
 Likewise, high school students must pass a certain number of required courses and state examinations to graduate.
 Make sure you’ve completed these requirements and any relevant paperwork.
 For private schools and most colleges, you’ll want to make sure you’re all paid up.
 Any outstanding tuition payments will count against your ability to graduate on time.

 Order Your Cap & Gown